Valuation Techniques

 If a company has total assets worth ₹500 million and liabilities of ₹300 million, the net asset value would be ₹500 million – ₹300 million = ₹200 million.
 If the company has 10 million shares outstanding, the asset-based valuation per share would be ₹200 million / 10 million = ₹20 per share.

-Valuation is a multifaceted process that requires careful consideration of various factors.
-Each method has its strengths and is suitable for different types of companies and investment goals.
-By mastering these techniques, you can make more informed decisions in the Indian stock market and identify potential investment opportunities.
+Valuation takes careful thought.
+Each method has its own strengths and works best for certain types of companies and goals.
+By learning these techniques, you can make smarter decisions in the Indian stock market and spot good investment opportunities.

 Free Registration for Stock Market Tips ( Advisory Services)